Watercolor landscape in sage green and warm tan evoking reflective coaching supervision practice

 If the word gives you pause, you are not alone.
 For many coaches, “supervision” carries connotations of hierarchy, oversight, and evaluation — a manager looking over your shoulder.
 That is not what this is.

 The term was inherited from the clinical and therapeutic traditions where it originated — and where it accurately describes a senior practitioner overseeing a trainee's work.
 Coaching supervision is something different entirely.
-As Nick Bolton of the International Centre for Coaching Supervision wrote, “Supervisors don’t supervise” — just as coaches don’t coach in the way a sports coach does.
-The coaching profession has spent decades redefining the meaning of “coach.”
-Supervision faces the same challenge with its own name.

 Some have proposed alternatives: reflective practice (which I use), transformative conversations, or the playful reframing of the word as “super-vision” — an expanded way of seeing.
 Whatever you call it, the work itself is the same.
 It is a confidential, joint dialogue carried out in equal partnership.
 It is designed to help you reflect on your practice, develop your skills, and serve your clients, their organizations, and their communities more effectively.